open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 Get-Help Install-OpenTelemetryCore -Detailed
 ```

-⚠️ You have to restart the IIS and instrumented services
+⚠️ You have to reboot the machine
 after setting up the instrumentation.
-Alternatively, you can reboot the whole machine.

 ## Instrument a Windows Service running a .NET application